How to scale mobile healthcare?

 The process starts with selecting SDG3 Impact Theme in Impact Strategy.
 Once you selected, choose your nature of data aggregation.

 Theory of change maternal and child health

-2. Next select a data source where you will aggregate results - data coming from clinic's healthcare management system or any other external sources.
-Import data from external sources, so that Impact Cloud can create a permanent data sync.
+2. Next select a data source where you will aggregate results - data coming from the clinic's healthcare management system or any other external sources.
+Import data from external sources, so that Impact Cloud can create permanent data sync.

 Maternal and Child Health Outcome Indicators

 Indikit has developed in-depth maternal and child health outcome indicators.

 Portfolio Level data aggregation perhaps can be implemented by a countrywide government program.
 Perhaps they can work with similar rural healthcare delivery organizations.
 Based on the program data aggregation built with one organization can perhaps be rolled out throughout India or other countries.

 Once program participants are designed, all portfolio aggregation requires is to collect results from each program participant.
 Impact Cloud ® will automatically aggregate results from different program participants and show a scorecard similar to the one below.

 Maternal mortality is unacceptably higher in both developing countries and even in certain parts of developed countries such as Mississippi, USA.
 About 830 women die from pregnancy- or childbirth-related complications around the world every day.